gipsi/code.log/January2017.md

 First go with VR head set.
 Deep sea descent.

 * 2017-01-14 [UX Honeycombe on Peter Morville's blog](http://intertwingled.org/user-experience-honeycomb/)
+He calls it Interwingled, I love the word and will explore the concept some more.
 * 2017-01-13 Today was all about adaptive design. https://adaptivewebdesign.info